jlevy/kmd/kmd/docs/markdown/topics/b3_faq.md

 > Complex should be possible."
 > — Alan Kay

-The philosophy behind kmd is similar to Unix shell tools: simple commands that can be combined in flexible and powerful ways.
+The philosophy behind Kmd is similar to Unix shell tools: simple commands that can be combined in flexible and powerful ways.
 It operates on "items" such as URLs, files, or Markdown notes within a workspace directory.
 These items are processed by a variety of actions.